 A bustling crowd with umbrellas gathers in the historic Grand Place of Brussels, surrounded by ornate Gothic buildings, including the towering Town Hall.
 The overcast sky is filled with dramatic clouds, perfectly capturing the enchanting atmosphere of Belgium's capital city.

-16 best things to do in Brussels, Belgium (2025 travel guide)
+16 best things to do in Brussels, Belgium (2026 travel guide)

 Brussels is the capital of Belgium and the de facto capital of the European Union.
-It sometimes gets a bad rap as not having as much character as other places in Belgium, but we disagree – its definitely worth a visit and we found plenty of things to do in Brussels!
+It sometimes gets a bad rap as not having as much character as other places in Belgium, but we disagree – it’s definitely worth a visit and we found plenty of things to do in Brussels!

 This guide pulls together the best bits: the obvious show-stoppers like the Grand Place and the Atomium, plus the stuff you’d probably miss if you were just following a guidebook – a comic-strip mural tucked down a quiet alley, a local market that isn’t just for tourists, and a centuries old pub with some amazing Belgian beer.